 Alongside the lectures was a series of workshops.
 On Friday 29th I attended the workshop on Technical Perspectives on Wall Paintings in the Eastern Mediterranean and West Asia, organised by Johannes Becker, Johannes Jungfleisch and Constance von Rueden from the Ruhr University, Bochum.
 The purpose of the workshop was to provide insights into the various technical approaches and the underlying knowledge in the different wall painting traditions of the Eastern Mediterranean and West Asia from a conservation, scientific and archaeological perspective.

-I spoke about the original painting techniques, methods and materials in 18th dynasty tomb paintings from the Valley of the Nobles in Thebes – drawing on the experience at the tombs of Sennefer (see the blog post: Conservation at the Tomb of Sennefer), and Amenemope with the Belgian Archaeological Mission in the Theban Necropolis by the Université libre de Bruxelles and the University of Liège, and in particular referencing the research undertaken by my colleague Hugues Tavier using close visual analysis, and experimental archaeology and reconstructions to attempt to understand working methods and materials.
-The talk also covered the projects at the tombs of Menna (Conservation of a Painted Tomb and The Tomb of Menna), and Neferrenpet with the American Research Centre in Egypt where archaeometric analysis of the paintings was carried out in addition to more traditional techniques.
+I spoke about the original painting techniques, methods and materials in 18th dynasty tomb paintings from the Valley of the Nobles in Thebes – drawing on the experience at the tombs of Sennefer (see the blog post: The Conservation of the Tomb Chapel of Sennefer TT96A, and Amenemope with the Belgian Archaeological Mission in the Theban Necropolis by the Université libre de Bruxelles and the University of Liège, and in particular referencing the research undertaken by my colleague Hugues Tavier using close visual analysis, and experimental archaeology and reconstructions to attempt to understand working methods and materials.
+The talk also covered the projects at the tombs of Menna (Conservation of a Painted Tomb and The Tomb of Menna, Valley of the Nobles, Luxor, Egypt), and Neferrenpet with the American Research Centre in Egypt where archaeometric analysis of the paintings was carried out in addition to more traditional techniques.

 It was extremely valuable to learn about the research carried out by other projects on wall paintings with different conventions across the region.
 The work of the organising team of the workshop, on the wall paintings at Tel el’Dab’a ‘Aegean Design in Oriental Palaces’ , was particularly interesting, as the team followed a very similar approach to the analysis of the paintings to that used at the Belgian project.